 - Prioritise Safety in Adverse Conditions

 There are no regulations to say that workers cannot work in the rain.
 However, safety measures need to be in place.
-You need to provide suitable protective clothing for your employees that may need to be insulating or heat resistant and slip-resistant safety footwear.
+Employers need to provide suitable protective clothing for employees that may need to be insulating or heat resistant and slip-resistant safety footwear.

 It is important to acclimatise your workers to their environment.
 Train your workers on any precautions they need to take and supervise the environment to make sure everyone is as safe as possible.

 The Personal Protective Equipment at Work Regulations of 1992 specifies that employers provide their staff with free protective equipment.
 The equipment should be fit to use, fit correctly, and be maintained.
 Employers must also provide training on how to use the equipment.

 Updated in 2002, regulations note that equipment must be CE-marked.
 It is also important to make sure your health and safety policy is up to date.

 Snow exposure can increase the likelihood of accidents such as slipping and falling.
 But most do not realise rain and cold can be just as damaging.

 Those working in the rain are just as likely to have an injury and the single most common injuries caused in the UK are slipping and tripping.

 When driving, stopping distances can double, so it is important that your workers driving vehicles know of conditional changes and adapt.

 Exposure to cold and rain can cause cold stress, chilblains and, in more serious cases, hypothermia and frostbite.